ids/cluster-builder/README.md

 #### Working KubeAdm Formulas

-The following are based on the `centos-k8s` __kubeadm__ based Kubernetes deployment, but should also work with `fedora-k8s`.
-Thus far testing has revealed that `centos-k8s` performs better and with greater stability.
+The following formulas are largely interchangeable within the matrix of supported versions and variants.

 For local development single node deployments (`k8s_workloads_on_master`), as in the [demo-k8s example](clusters/eg/demo-k8s-single/hosts), when planning to install _Istio_ and _Knative_ ensure to allocate at least _5GB of RAM and 4 vCPU_ to your single node cluster.

 ##### Formula: Targetd Storage Appliance

 The Targetd Storage Appliance provides backing iSCSI dynamic volumes to one or more Kubernetes clusters.
 It can simulate a SAN appliance in pre-production scenarios.
 It is configured with a 1TB thinly provisioned volume.
 It provides persistent storage for stateful services, and can also be configured as an NFS server to provide shared storage to front end web farms, etc.

+> This one is a must have, and can provide backing storage for several development clusters.

 ```
 targetd_server=192.168.100.250